alhajee/ckan/doc/maintaining/datastore.rst

 .. tip::

- If your CKAN database and DataStore databases are on different servers, then you need to create a new database user on the server where the DataStore database will be created.
+ If your FMLD database and DataStore databases are on different servers, then you need to create a new database user on the server where the DataStore database will be created.
 As in :doc:`installing/install-from-source` we'll name the database user |database_user|: